Skip to content

 6. Profile Provision — return of user data.

-7. Mapping in IS — searching for the user based on data from Encvoy ID.
+7. Mapping in IS — searching for the user based on data from Trusted.ID Service.

 8. Rights Check — authorization in the target system.